Qatar royals, Luxembourg to buy Dexia private bank

 KBC has a 'reduce' rating on Dexia shares, with a 0.10 euro price target.

-Dexia shares were down 3.9 percent at 0.32 euro at 1034 GMT, underperforming a 1 percent rise in the Stoxx 600 banks index.
+Dexia shares were down 3.9 percent at 0.32 euro at 1034 GMT, underperforming a 1 percent rise in the Stoxx 600 banks index .SX7P.

-Dexia was bailed out by Belgium, France and Luxembourg in October, with Belgium nationalising Dexia's Belgian banking business.
+Dexia was bailed out by Belgium, France and Luxembourg in October, with Belgium nationalizing Dexia's Belgian banking business.

 Luxembourg will buy the remaining 10 percent of BIL, Dexia said on Tuesday.